 - The Drawbacks to Solar Tube Lighting

 What Is Solar Tube Lighting?

-Solar tube lighting is special tubes engineered to channel sunlight from your roof to your home's interiors.
-It's a pipe made from polished metal sheets, ranging from 10 to 22 in diameter, connected to an acrylic or polycarbonate dome installed on the roof.
+Solar tube lighting is special tubes engineered to channel sunlight to your home’s interiors from your roof.
+It’s a pipe made from polished metal sheets, ranging from 10 to 22 in diameter, connected to an acrylic or polycarbonate dome installed on the roof.

-The dome traps sun rays, which is passed down the metal tube before being reflected on the diffusing lens in the ceiling.
-The light rays being shone into your home is filtered and amplified but less intense than direct sunlight.
+The dome traps sun rays passed down the metal tube before being reflected on the diffusing lens in the ceiling.
+The light rays shining into your home are filtered and amplified but less intense than direct sunlight.